farisachugthai/dynamic_ipython/docs/_sources/exceptions.rst.txt

 DESCRIPTION:
 ------------

-**ColorTB**
+.. py:class:: IPython.core.ultratb.ColorTB

    I've always found it a bit hard to visually parse tracebacks in Python.
 The ColorTB class is a solution to that problem.

    It colors the different parts of a traceback in a manner similar to what you would expect from a syntax-highlighting text editor.

 Installation instructions for ColorTB::